Get your free photography lesson plan

 As evidence that chromatic aberration doesn’t have to be a problem, we just need to point out that some photographers even choose to add this effect to their photos afterward purposely.

-In recent years, chromatic aberration has gained popularity and appears a lot in photographs and moving pictures, and video games.
+In recent years, chromatic aberration has gained popularity and appears frequently in photographs, moving pictures, and video games.

 chromatic aberration example